 In this report, an outage with a duration of five minutes or less is classified as momentary.
 MAIFI is calculated by dividing the total number of momentary customer interruptions by the total number of customers served by the utility.
 For example, a utility with 20 momentary customer interruptions and 100 customers would have a MAIFI of 0.20.

-Momentary outages can be more difficult to track and smaller utilities might not have the technology to do so; therefore, some utilities have a MAIFI of zero.
+Momentary outages can be more difficult to track and utilities without an automated outage mangament system might not log these interruptions; therefore, some utilities have a MAIFI of zero.